by Ashley Black

 Refer to pages 147-161 of my #1 National Bestselling book “The Cellulite Myth” for detailed photos demonstrations and instructions!

-You should spend around of 2-5 minutes FasciaBlasting each fascia zone.
+Start with FasciaBlasting each zone for about 2-5 minutes.
 Any single area can be worked on for up to 10 minutes.
 Click here for tutorials!

 Watch this video to learn how much pressure to apply with the FasciaBlaster®